toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 QUESTION: Where does `'<nixpkgs>'` come from?

 ANSWER: From [15.1.
-Values](): "*Paths can also be specified between angle brackets, e.g. <nixpkgs>.
+Values, subsection "Simple Values"](https://nixos.org/nix/manual/#idm140737317975776): "*Paths can also be specified between angle brackets, e.g. <nixpkgs>.
 This means that the directories listed in the environment variable NIX_PATH will be searched for the given file or directory name.*"

 ### For [Chapter 10.
 Profiles](https://nixos.org/nix/manual/#sec-profiles)